Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Changed: Removed more stuff from Virtual Arsenal (like virtually all static weapon backpacks and civilian clothes)
 - Fixed: Night vision goggles and rangefinder were added in the IFA3 version
 - Changed: In ranked mode blufor only uses blufor weapons and opfor only opfor weapons
+- Added: CIP weapons and items for ranked mode
+- Removed: Self heal from x revive (who needs it in times of MediKits)
+- Changed: You can no longer parajump into a main target area

 3.98
 ATTENTION: The following mission.sqm files have changed: Chernarus, Winter Chernarus, Takistan and Sahrani